RonaldoNolasco/globant-coding-challenge/readme.md

 SQL queries have been developed to extract key insights from the database.

 1. **Number of employees hired per quarter in 2021**
-2. **Departments that hired more employees than the average**

-Expected response example for query 1:
+Expected response:
 ```json
 [
   {"department": "Staff", "job": "Recruiter", "Q1": 3, "Q2": 2, "Q3": 0, "Q4": 0}
 ]
 ```

-Expected response example for query 2:
+2. **Departments that hired more employees than the average**

+Expected response:
 ```json
 [
   {"id": 1, "department": "Engineering", "hired": 150},